SavvasStephanides/savvas/src/posts/css-box-model.md

 ![Screenshot of a simple website with a title, two paragraphs and a link](/assets/box01.png)

-This simple website has some these elements:
+This simple website has these elements:

 * A title
 * Two paragraphs